theoperatore/triangulate/README.md

 - If the icon appears green, everything has been saved successfully!
 Way to go!
 - If the icon appears blue, a current save is in progress and the success or failure will be reflected momentarily.

-**New**: Denoted by a plus sign&mdash;this button will open a menu with some options for different modes the app uses: track new hawk, collaborate, snapshot.
+There are also two buttons that make up the title bar: Hawk Menu (accessed by pressing the hawkID) and the Settings Menu (accessed by pressing the cog on the top right).

+**Hawk Menu**: Shows some current session info, which affiliation the app is connected with, and a few buttons:

 - *Track New Hawk*: resets the app to start tracking a new hawk.
-You will be able to enter a new HawkID upon using the "find" button again, or when attempting to save a mark.
+You will be able to enter a new HawkID and you'll be all set for the next hawk.
-- *Collaborate*: a feature that allows multiple users to track the same hawk in real time.
+- *Collaborate*: a feature that allows multiple users to track the same hawk in real time, or view past hawk datas.

+**Settings Menu**: Shows some basic information and lists available settings:

+- *Enable drag marker*: this option allows the user to change the current location marker by dragging the map.
-- *Snapshot*: this mode allows the user to pick from a list of dates to view the data from that session.
+- *Enable tap marker*: this option allows the user to change the current location marker by tapping on the map.
+- *Enable GPS toggle*: this options changes the behavior of the "Find" button.
+Initially, "Find" will only return the quickest GPS location it recieves.
+Since this might not be the most accurate location, a user has to hit the "Find" button multiple times until a more accurate location is found.
+If this option is enabled, the "Find" button will keep trying to find the user's current position, getting more accurate as time goes on.
+Once a satisfactory location has been found, push the "Find" button again to stop the GPS.

 #### Notes on using the "Find" button

-The app will return the first available GPS location it can find (which may not be the correct spot you are in) instead of watching for your location.
+By default, the app will return the first available GPS location it can find (which may not be the correct spot you are in) instead of watching for your location.
 As a result, just hit 'find' a couple of times until you are satisfied that the coordinates are the correct coordinates that match up with any other gps device you have.

-*This was done intentionally to help conserve battery life and speed up the responsiveness of the app.*
+If the setting *Enable GPS toggle* is checked, then hitting the "Find" button once will start the GPS and it won't stop trying to find your location until you hit the "Find" button again to toggle the GPS off.

 ### Saving a mark